 - To review director compensation for service on the Board and Board committees at least once a year and to recommend any changes to the Board.

 The Committee shall have the authority, in its sole discretion, to select, retain and obtain the advice of a compensation consultant as necessary to assist with the execution of its duties and responsibilities as set forth in this Charter.
-The Committee shall set the compensation, and oversee the work, of the compensation consultant.
-The Committee shall have the authority, in its sole discretion, to retain and obtain the advice and assistance of outside legal counsel and such other advisors as it deems necessary to fulfill its duties and responsibilities under this Charter.
-The Committee shall set the compensation, and oversee the work, of its outside legal counsel and other advisors.
-The Committee shall receive appropriate funding from the Company, as determined by the Committee in its capacity as a committee of the Board, for the payment of compensation to its compensation consultants, outside legal counsel and any other advisors.
+The Committee shall have the authority, in its sole discretion, to retain and obtain the advice and assistance of outside legal counsel, compensation consultant and such other advisors as it deems necessary to fulfill its duties and responsibilities under this Charter.
+The Committee shall be directly responsible for the appointment, compensation and oversight of its outside legal counsel, compensation consultant and other advisors.
+The Committee shall receive appropriate funding from the Company, as determined by the Committee in its capacity as a committee of the Board, for the reasonable payment of compensation to its compensation consultants, outside legal counsel and any other advisors.
 However, the Committee shall not be required to implement or act consistently with the advice or recommendations of its compensation consultant, legal counsel or other advisor to the compensation committee, and the authority granted in this Charter shall not affect the ability or obligation of the Committee to exercise its own judgment in fulfillment of its duties under this Charter.

-The compensation consultant(s), outside counsel and any other advisors retained by, or providing advice to, the Committee (other than the Company's in-house counsel) shall be independent as determined in the discretion of the Committee after considering the factors specified in Section 303A.05(c)(iv), NYSE Listed Company Manual, including:
+The compensation consultant(s), outside counsel and any other advisors retained by, or providing advice to, the Committee (other than the Company's in-house counsel) shall be independent as determined in the discretion of the Committee after considering the factors specified in Section 303A.05(c)(iv), NYSE Listed Company Manual, the SEC and corresponding rules that may be amended from time to time, and any other factors deemed relevant by the Committee, including: